Chen-Tang-2015/office-js-docs/Contributing.md

 # Contribute to this documentation

-Thank you for your interest in our documentation!
+Thank you for your interest in our documentation! thanks

 * [Ways to contribute](#ways-to-contribute)
 * [Contribute using GitHub](#contribute-using-github)